-- Make the marinade by combinging all of the ingredients in a small bowl.
+- Make the marinade by combining all of the ingredients in a small bowl.

 - Put the chicken in a sealable container.
-Pour the marinade over the chicken thighs and move the chicken around as needed to ensure they are full coated.
-Place the container in the refrigerator for 20 minutes or up to 24 hours.
+Pour the marinade over the chicken thighs and move the chicken around as needed to ensure they are fully coated.
+Place the container in the refrigerator for 30 minutes or up to 24 hours.

-- Place the marinated chicken onto the rimmed baking sheet and bake for 20 to 25 minutes or until a thermometer inserted in the chicken reads 165 degrees.
+- Place the marinated chicken onto the rimmed baking sheet and bake for 20 to 25 minutes or until a thermometer inserted in the chicken reads 165 degrees Fahrenheit.